Want to just get started? Click here to sign up for WebiMax and start removing personal information from Google today.

 Contacting the site owner is the only viable way to remove this content.
 Even if Google deletes the site or image from its search results, it’s still visible through a URL, social media sharing, or other search engines like Bing or Yahoo.

-There are three ways to contact the webmaster to remove content:
+There are four ways to contact the webmaster to remove content:

-Most websites will have a ‘contact us’ link somewhere on the homepage.
+Most websites will have a “Contact Us” link somewhere on the homepage.
 Alternatively, there will be an email address you can contact.
-It doesn’t matter which way you contact them, but finding this information on their website is an easy way to reach out first.

 Find Contact Information Using Whois

 If the webmaster you are trying to get in contact with doesn’t have any contact information on their website, you can opt to search within the Whois database.
 Every domain name has a Whois listing, and without domain privacy or Whois privacy protection, this listing information is available to the public and includes the owner’s name, email address, and phone number.

 Here’s how to find contact information using Whois and Google search:

 - Go to Google.com

 - Search Whois and the website domain name